What do you do with last year’s diary? Here’s one option: upcycle the cover into a journal. This tutorial shows how.

 (Or ask my kids for one for Christmas).

 What can I say, I’m an old-fashioned paper and pen kind of girl for keeping track of to-do lists.
 What about you?

-But when the end of the year rolls round, the question then becomes, what do I do with the old diary?
+While paper diaries are great, when the end of the year rolls around, the question becomes, what do you do with the old diary?

 You may have seen ideas around the interwebs for upcycling old books.
 I know some people have heart palpitations at the idea of cutting up books, but what about old diaries?

 In this tutorial, I share how I turned last year’s diary into a blank journal.
 Use it as a commonplace book or give it to the writer in your life.